BlueAcornInc/aio-commerce-shipstation/README.md

 * I understand that a merchant will want a combination of app builder apps layered on top of each other to provide like payment methods and shippiung methods... but [this explaination](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/) certainly makes it seem that it's one app builder app to one merchant instance.
 How do multiple app builder apps co-exist on one event bus?
 How is this configured?
 * Can you describe a typical development lifecycle?
 Do each developer create their own local commerce instances, or with the central app builder app can we all edit against like our staging sandbox?
 What is typical?
 * Can we get a breakdown of thow these commerce apps are typically structured?
 We can demonstrate this repo to give our understanding so far...
-* [link to subscribing events](https://developer.adobe.com/commerce/extensibility/events/commands/#subscribe-to-an-event) this shows me creating an io_events.yaml in commerce core to register events, or running `bin/magento event:subscribe` but surely we shouldn't have to make any change to commerce core.
-How is this managrd?